 For many of our clients, family responsibilities extend beyond their nuclear family.
-At the same time they may be supporting not-yet-financially stable children, they are often also worried about their aging parents.
-Sometimes they even take on some of the financial burden of their parent’s care.
+They may be supporting financially dependent children in their 20s while taking on some of the financial burden of their parents’ care.
 All of this, while balancing the demands of high-stress jobs and civic life.
-We work with clients to develop plans that balance all of these demands with achieving the financial goals they’ve set for themselves.
-Often, seeing a clear picture of what’s possible brings clarity to their decision making and removes much of the stress by being pulling in so many directions.
+We work with our clients to put in place plans that balance all these demands while achieving the financial goals they’ve set for themselves.
+Often, seeing all that is possible allows for clarity in decision-making and removes much of the stress caused by being pulled in so many directions.

 Raising Money-Wise Kids

 While most of us have no problem teaching our children reading, writing and math, it isn’t always as easy to start discussions about how to handle money.
-Our team of financial advisors have partnered with parents to develop money-focused conversations that will add to your child’s financial literacy.
-Drawing on the techniques used by both financial planners and teachers, we’ll arm you with a strategy for teaching your children the skills essential to their financial well-being.
+Our team of wealth advisors have partnered with parents to develop money-focused conversations that will add to your child’s financial literacy.
+Drawing on the techniques used by both financial planners and teachers, we can provide strategies for teaching your children the skills essential to their financial well-being.

 Using Trusts for Wealth Transfer and Control

-Trusts can be an effective way to transfer wealth, and safeguard assets and reduce or defer taxes for your family.
 A well-structured trust is probably the most effective way to control how your next generation interacts with wealth in a way that is positive for all involved.
 By well-structured, we mean aligned with your family needs, values and goals, as well as your assets and finances.
-Trust are also a way to leave a meaningful legacy in the community.
+Trusts are also a way to create a meaningful family legacy in the community.